datanav/docs/configuration.rst

        in the specified ``operation`` section of the :ref:`REST system <rest_system>` as well.
 The source configuration will take precendence if defined.
      -
      -

+   * - ``rate_limiting_retries``
+     - Integer
+     - If set and the REST service returns a HTTP 429 error code, the request will be retried the number of times indicated.
+The time between retries can be adjusted by setting ``rate_limiting_delay``.
+     -
+     -

+   * - ``rate_limiting_delay``
+     - Integer
+     - If ``rate_limiting_retries`` is set on either the source or on the REST system, and a retry is triggered the time to wait before retrying can be set by this value.
+If specified on both the system and source, the source value takes precedence.
+     - 1
+     -

 Continuation support